Ottumwa Courier

-The Ottumwa Courier (formerly called Ottumwa Daily Courier) is a three-day (Tuesday, Thursday, Saturday) newspaper published in Ottumwa, Iowa, United States, and covering Wapello County, Iowa.
-It also publishes digital-only editions on Wednesdays and Fridays.
-It is owned by Community Newspaper Holdings Inc. (CNHI).
+The Ottumwa Courier (formerly called Ottumwa Daily Courier) is a two-day (Tuesday and Saturday) newspaper published in Ottumwa, Iowa, United States, and covering Wapello County, Iowa and surrounding counties.
+It is owned by CNHI.
+The newspaper's front page bills itself "Southeast Iowa's Best Newspaper."

+History

 Publishing since 1848, and as a daily newspaper from 1865 to 2020, the Courier is Ottumwa's oldest business.
 In 1890, it was the original flagship of A.W.
 Lee's media company, later called Lee Enterprises.
 The company sold the Courier to Liberty Publishing Group in 1999; two years later, Liberty sold it to CNHI, which has owned it since then.

-The newspaper's front page bills itself "Southeast Iowa's Best Newspaper."
+In May 2020, the CNHI newspaper Daily Iowegian was discontinued and merged with Ottumwa Courier; this was one of the 16 publications shut down by owner CNHI due to business losses associated with the economic impact of the COVID-19 pandemic in the United States.

+In March 2025, the newspaper announced it would be eliminating its Thursday publication citing rising costs associated with producing and delivering a print publication.